Oluwagbotemi-analytics/water-quality-potability-ml/README.md

 ## Key Findings

-- No single chemical feature cleanly separates potable from non-potable water — class averages are surprisingly similar, requiring combined feature patterns for reliable classification
+- No single chemical feature cleanly separates potable from non-potable water, class averages are surprisingly similar, requiring combined feature patterns for reliable classification
-- Logistic Regression is entirely unsuitable — linear decision boundaries cannot capture the complexity of water chemistry data
+- Logistic Regression is entirely unsuitable, linear decision boundaries cannot capture the complexity of water chemistry data
 - XGBoost achieved the highest recall before imbalance handling;
   Random Forest with SMOTE achieved the best post-imbalance performance
-- Clustering revealed a 0% potability cluster invisible to classifiers — demonstrating the value of combining unsupervised and supervised learning
+- Clustering revealed a 0% potability cluster invisible to classifiers, demonstrating the value of combining unsupervised and supervised learning
 - Accuracy is a misleading metric on imbalanced data — **Recall and F1 are the correct evaluation measures for this problem**